 Kagawa Prefecture is known as one of the least rainy areas in Japan.
 Its annual rainfall is about half the national average, and because it is blocked by the Shikoku Mountains, even heavy rain often does not reach the prefecture.

-As a result, Kagawa Prefecture boasts the largest number of reservoirs .
-These are a "heritage of wisdom for daily life" that was built up through the wisdom and hard work of our ancestors who suffered from repeated water shortages.
+Therefore, Kagawa Prefecture boasts the largest number ofreservoirsJapan.
+These are a legacy of practical wisdom built by our ancestors who suffered from repeated water shortages.

 Kukai and the prayers placed in Mannoike Pond